Can I Use My Kitchen During Cabinet Painting?

 And then there’s the “tenting off” of the kitchen area itself.
 Most contractors will put up tent walls with plastic and support poles, to keep dust or paint smells as contained as possible.
 Usually they’ll be a zippered opening in the plastic wall (“zip walls”) so you can walk in and out of the kitchen, but during the work day, it’s best to leave the painters to do their work uninterrupted.

 We learned our lesson when a homeowner tried to fry some burgers right next to the very section of cabinetry that we were painting.
 We’re not making this up!
 It took extra work to make sure there was no cooking grease or residue on the cabinets we had just primed, or else we’d risk the paint not sticking properly to the cabinets.
 Usually it only takes us a couple of days to prep and paint the base cabinets in a kitchen.
-For the few days that we were painting that part of the kitchen cabinetry, the burger-frying homeowner really needed to eat out.
+For the few days that we were painting that part of the kitchen cabinetry, the burger-frying homeowner really needed to dine out.

-To sum up, you really won’t have full use of your kitchen during the cabinet painting process.
+Especially in a smaller kitchen, you really won’t have full use of your kitchen during the cabinet painting process.
 Since your appliances will be sealed off, you won’t be able to access them until after the base cabinets are painted.

 Your sink and fridge are more accessible, but it’s still best to limit using them to the bare minimum, especially while the painters are working (and probably spraying paint) in the kitchen area.
 The zip walls will give temporary access going in and out, but they’re really meant to contain all the mess and give the workers and homeowners a little bit of separation, not to let the kids, pets and neighbors to go in and out every half hour.